Frequently Asked Questions

 What if something goes wrong?

 FBS midwives are trained to handle many of the most common complications that may occur in labor and delivery.
-These including positional changes for posterior babies, managing postpartum hemorrhage, and being fully trained in neonatal resuscitation.
+These include positional changes for posterior babies, managing postpartum hemorrhage, and being fully trained in neonatal resuscitation.
 If you have a complication in labor that is outside our scope of practice, we will accompany you to the hospital for management.

 Do you offer pain medication?